 }

-You can verify the result in the application.
+Check the results in the application.

 Update rows in SQL Server